Sanjidh090/sanjidh090.github.io/research/asr-study/README.md

 However, there goes an interesting insight,ASR fails to manage the proper mapping of য় এন্ড য ,also we notice a problem with the spelling of named entity.
 Using a NER corpus would reduce it slightly ,but it does not solve the out of distribution names case.

+We managed to fine tune conformer large of titu ,score increased by 2% by 15 epoch,(see notebook for details), also fine tuned moonshine model,which turned out a lesson, only fine tuning is rather devastating, we might need transfer learning or something like that.
+Model breaks after.
+It works fro french does not mean it'll work for Bangla,I guess letters are bit same.